BransonCr/Wraith/README.md

 **Wraith** is a native x64 debugger for Linux, written in C directly on the `ptrace` syscall.
 It uses no debugging libraries — the DWARF parser, disassembler, and stack unwinder are all hand-written, claude is used for documentation and research for the project.
-It is built in the open as a long running project.
+It is built in the open as a long running project for me to learn systems programming through a real language like c.

+I want to learn more about the linux kernel and apply this knowledge to more sys programming.
+As a goal I also want to implement a GUI with a usable and quick interface that isn't actual torture to use like some others, and should be a reliable alternative to printf debugging.
+Meaning it has a learning aspect to it aswell.

 ## Key Features